Thomas Gass: Career

-From August 2013 to December 2017, Gass served as the United Nations Assistant Secretary-General for Policy Coordination and Inter-Agency Affairs in the United Nations Department of Economic and Social Affairs (UN DESA).
-During this period, he was involved in the preparation of the 2030 Agenda for Sustainable Development and its Sustainable Development Goals.
-He was also an ex officio member of The UN Secretary-General's Independent Expert Advisory Group on a Data Revolution for Sustainable Development (IEAG) which produced the report "A World That Counts: Mobilising The Data Revolution for Sustainable Development".
+From 2013 to 2017, Gass served as Assistant Secretary-General for Policy Coordination and Inter-Agency Affairs in the United Nations Department of Economic and Social Affairs (UN DESA).
+In this capacity, he contributed to coordination across UN entities and supported intergovernmental processes on development policy.

+During his tenure, he was involved in the preparation, promotion and implementation of the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs).
+He also served as an ex officio member of the Secretary-General’s Independent Expert Advisory Group on a Data Revolution for Sustainable Development, which produced the report A World That Counts, highlighting the role of data in achieving sustainable development objectives.